CMP-Studio/IMuAPI/readme.md

 **Errors**

 * HTTP 503 - Can't connect to IMu server (may be down or configured incorrectly)
-* HTTP 400 - Malformed response (Did you set the IRN?)
+* HTTP 400 - Malformed request (Did you set the IRN?)
 * HTTP 406 - Something happened when trying to find the item
 * HTTP 404 - An object with that IRN could not be found.